 - Sultry — Work some cheeks movement in there, eyes and lips

 This exercise will do a few things for you.
 It's going to show you how your eyes are affected by different expressions.
 It'll also highlight what your side is, and it's not just the way you part your hair.
 The point where wrinkles become more prevalent will come front and center and you'll know at what point they show the most.
-And most importantly, you'll determine what look works best for you and your brand.
+And most importantly, you'll determine what looks works best for you and your brand.

 Practice these looks and make a few notes about what works best for you.
 And if you went through this and can't figure out which one works, that's okay.
 But at least you'll have a little bit of practice under your belt and know how to work each look during the session.